otuerk/mediaremote-adapter/README.md

 ### `var onPlaybackTimeUpdate: ((_ elapsedTime: TimeInterval) -> Void)?`
 A closure that provides a continuous stream of the current track's elapsed time in seconds.
 It fires multiple times per second while a track is playing and provides a final update when it's paused.
 This is ideal for updating UI elements like a progress bar.

+> **Note:** The playback timer is an estimate and not guaranteed to be perfectly accurate.
+Due to its reliance on frequent polling, this feature can cause high CPU usage and is therefore not recommended for prolonged use in production environments where performance is critical.

 ### `var onDecodingError: ((Error, Data) -> Void)?`
 An optional closure that is called if the incoming JSON data from the listener process cannot be decoded into a `TrackInfo` object.
 This can be useful for debugging or handling unexpected data structures.